Cancer Epidemiology (EPI 252)

 At the end of the course, students will understand:

-- Major sites of cancer and their epidemiologic characteristics including age, sex, race and geographic distributions, time trends, and major risk factors
+- Identify the major sites of cancer and their epidemioligic charachertiscs including age, sex, race and geographic distributions, time trends and major risk factors

-- Major modifiable exposures of etiologic significance, including their possible mechanisms of action, their distributions in the population, and methodologic issues involved in studying them
+- Understand the major modifable exposures of etiologic significance, including their possible mechanisms of action, their distribution in the population, and methodologic issues involved in studing them including attributable risks associated with modifiable exposures

 Prerequisites